NicoPauer/main/README.md

 # main
+Many Interesting projects like
-USD Liqui Calc from ARS and USD data from bonds prices.
+-- USD Liqui Calc from ARS and USD data from bonds prices.